Hill, New Hampshire: History

 Originally granted as "New Chester" in 1753, the town took the name "Hill" in 1837 in honor of Isaac Hill, governor of New Hampshire from 1836 to 1839.
 To accommodate the construction of the Franklin Falls Dam, the village of Hill was relocated in 1941.

 Geography

 According to the United States Census Bureau, the town has a total area of 69.2 sqkm, of which 68.8 sqkm are land and 0.5 sqkm are water, comprising 0.66% of the town.
 The Pemigewasset River forms the eastern boundary of the town, and its tributary the Smith River forms two portions of the northern boundary.
-The southwest corner of the town drains south via Mountain Brook to the Blackwater River in neighboring Andover, a tributary of the Contoocook River.
+The southwestern corner of the town drains south via Mountain Brook to the Blackwater River in neighboring Andover, a tributary of the Contoocook River.
 Via the Pemigewasset and Contoocook rivers, Hill lies fully within the Merrimack River watershed.

 The highest point in town is Dickinson Hill, with an approximate elevation of 1910 ft above sea level.